spiral/docs/cycle/configuration.md

 ]
 ```

-The following components must be required in `composer.json`:
+The following components required in `composer.json`:

 ```json
 {